saravana-cb/chargebee-rails-subscriptions/README.md

+**Note: This repository has been archived.
+To view the updated repository, click [here](https://github.com/spritlesoftware/chargebee-rails-subscriptions).**

 # Introduction

 This ruby gem provides you with a set of boilerplate classes to accelerate the implementation of a subscription billing module onto your rails application.